-Valves shall be manufactured by organisations that have been qualified for the specified oxygen valve applications, see 13.1.2.
-Materials of construction and the physical design of the valve shall be selected considering all the normal, maximum and upset operating conditions as well as start-up and shutdown conditions to which the valve can be subjected.
+Valves shall be manufactured in accordance with this publication and for the specified oxygen valve applications.
+Materials of construction and the physical design of the valve shall be selected considering all the normal, maximum, and upset operating conditions as well as startup and shutdown conditions to which the valve can be subjected.

 The valve specifier shall provide specifications and perform a design review.
-The valve manufacturer shall provide the design documentation (for example, drawings, bill of materials, etc.) to accomplish the review.
+The valve manufacturer shall make available the design documentation (for example, drawings, bill of materials, material test reports, etc.) to accomplish the review.
 Components within the flow stream shall meet the following requirements.

-If the valve has an integral metallic seat, any hard facing coatings shall be in accordance with 7.2.8.
+If the valve has an integral metallic seat, any hard-facing coatings shall be in accordance with 7.2.5.
 All parts of the valve shall be designed to allow disassembly for oxygen cleaning.